uu-core/IoT-Attacks-IDS/README.md

   - Generate node position JSON files based on desired network topologies.
   - Insert these positions into template `.csc` files.
 - Automates creation of simulations with different node counts, attack types, and variations.

+### `tools/`

+Contains the cooja simulator and the contiki-ng operating system, files in here should generally not be modified.

 ### `csv_generation/`